Are you thinking of becoming a homesteader?

 Well, I’m a mom, and I want my kids to have those memories too.

-So here is the magical little handheld mixer that I have really enjoyed having in my kitchen.
-And again, I bought the red one because it adds a little splash of color in my old, outdated kitchen.
+I really enjoy having a mixer in my kitchen.
+And it adds a little splash of color in my old, outdated kitchen.

 4. Mason Jars